python-ffmpegio/python-ffmpegio/README.rst

   ==========================  ======================================================================== =====================================
   :code:`numpy`               Support Numpy array inputs and outputs intead of bytes                   :code:`ffmpegio` :code:`matplotlib`          Support generation of images or videos from Matplotlib figure            :code:`ffmpegio-plugin-mpl`
-  :code:`ffmepeg-downloader`  Support finding the FFmpeg path installed by the :code:`ffdl` command    :code:`ffmpegio-plugin-downloader`
+  :code:`ffmepeg-downloader`  Support the FFmpeg binaries installed by the :code:`ffdl` command        :code:`ffmpegio-plugin-downloader`
-  :code:`static-ffmpeg`       Support finding the FFmpeg binaries in :code:`site-packages` dir         :code:`ffmpegio-plugin-static-ffmpeg`
+  :code:`static-ffmpeg`       Support the FFmpeg binaries installed by :code:`static-ffmpeg`           :code:`ffmpegio-plugin-static-ffmpeg`
   ==========================  ======================================================================== =====================================

 These features are automatically enabled if the external packages are installed along along side with `ffmpegio`.